-Canal and Rivers Trust: Raised concerns over ecological impact and have requested various conditions and a legal agreement to secure a financial contribution.
+Canal and Rivers Trust: Raised concerns over ecological impact and have requested various conditions and either a condition or legal agreement to secure a financial contribution to improve the canal towpath.

 The Coal Authority: No objection.

 8.2 Non-statutory